shwezhu/shwezhu.github.io/content/post/csharp/dot-net/001-model-binding.md

 Cat Info: , Age: 0
 ```

 Why?
-Because class `Cat` has two fields no **public writable properties**.
-So if we change our code like this:
+Because class `Cat` has two fields not **public writable properties**.

+If we change our code like this:

 ```c#
 public class Cat